The Role of Women’s Leadership in Strengthening Subnational Health Systems in Nigeria

 Conclusion

-By addressing these issues and implementing the suggested strategies for increased women’s leadership inclusion in subnational health systems, stakeholders can foster a more equitable, effective, and resilient health system that significantly improves health outcomes and benefits all members of the Nigerian society.
+By addressing these issues and implementing the suggested strategies for increased women’s leadership inclusion in subnational health systems, stakeholders can foster a more equitable, effective, and resilient health system that significantly improves health outcomes and benefits all members of Nigerian society.

 Scroll to Top